juanjq/LST-camera_validation/README.md

 (Note): Needed the `lstchain` environement in order to read raw data.

- 1. Copy `.result` files from CaCo to your computer or PIC, inside some folder
+1. Copy the contents of github folder `dark-background_pedestal` in a folder (3 notebooks and 1 script)

 2. Copy the contents of this github folder `rate_scans` all in same directory, from where we are going to run the script